marcbourlon/TipTap/README.md

 - __?__: 0 or 1 occurrence

 Examples:
-- with any count of fingers tipping, act when exactly one is removed: _tip\*-untip_.
+- with any count of pointers tipping, act when exactly one is removed: _tip\*-untip_.
 (Why _tip\*_, not _tip+_?
-Because when you untip, the untipped finger is not tipping anymore (brilliant, I know, I know).
-So, untipping a single finger returns only "untip", not "tip-untip")
+Because when you untip, the untipped pointer is not tipping anymore (brilliant, I know, I know).
+So, untipping a single pointer returns only "untip", not "tip-untip")
-- with any count of fingers tipping, act when some new fingers start tipping: tip*-tip+
+- with any count of pointers tipping, act when some new pointers start tipping: tip*-tip+
 - etc.